tedneward/Azgaarnoth/Tools/npcbuilder/output.md

 >
 >***Frozen Sanctuary (3 psi).*** You sheathe yourself with icy resilience.
 You gain 20 temporary hit points.
 >
+>***Mystical Recovery.*** Immediately after you spend psi points on a psionic discipline, you regain hit points equal to the number of psi points you spent.
+>
->***Mind Meld.*** You can communicate telepathically with one willing creature you can see within 120 feet of you.
+>***Psionic Talent: Mind Meld.*** You can communicate telepathically with one willing creature you can see within 120 feet of you.
 The target must have an Intelligence of at least 2, otherwise this talent fails and the action is wasted.
 This communication can occur until the end of the current turn.
 You don't need to share a language with the target for it to understand your telepathic utterances, and it understands you even if it lacks a language.
 You also gain access to one memory of the target's choice, gaining perfect recall of one thing it saw or did.
->
->***Mystical Recovery.*** Immediately after you spend psi points on a psionic discipline, you regain hit points equal to the number of psi points you spent.
 >
 >***Psychic Focus: Mastery of Air.*** While focused on this discipline, you take no falling damage, and you ignore difficult terrain when walking.
 The benefit lasts until you are incapacitated or until you use another bonus action to choose a different focus benefit.
 You can have only one psychic focus benefit at a time, and using the psychic focus of one discipline doesn't limit your ability to use other disciplines.
 >